mugh/waapi/README.md

 # What it is
-A very simple Node js script for whatsapp api, support multi session.
+A very simple Node js script for whatsapp api using bailey, support multi session.

 # Installation
 donwload or clone the files. run `yarn` and then `node app.js` the server will run in port 3000.